How to do Stained Glass – Our 12 Week Experience

-Owen & Lorna x
+Lorna x

-1. Our stained glass adventure
+2. Our stained glass adventure begins

 In October 2023, the quarterly booklet from Stockton Borough Council’s Learning & Skills Centre came through our letterbox.
 As I’m always on the lookout for opportunities to learn new skills, I made a point of reading it to see what courses and classes are on offer.